Forward-Backward Reasoning in Large Language Models for Mathematical Verification: Related Work

-Recently, many works propose to improve the quality of reasoning chains in CoT prompting.
-Complex CoT \citep{fu2023complexitybased} selects examples with more steps as in-context examples, while PHP \citep{zheng2023progressivehint} iteratively uses previous answers as hints in prompting.
-Least-to-Most prompting \citep{zhou2023leasttomost} decomposes a task into several sub-tasks such that LLMs can solve it more easily.
-These methods can be viewed as \textit{forward reasoning} (Example \ref{exmp:forward-reason}), i.e., generating the reasoning path $R$ for a given question $Q$ to reach an answer $A$.
-Instead of taking a reasoning path by greedily decoding, Self-Consistency \citep{wang2023selfconsistency} proposes to sample a diverse set of chains and obtain a set of candidate answers.
-Self-Consistency then selects the answer by majority voting but discards others.
-In this paper, we use \textit{backward reasoning} (Example \ref{exmp:backward-reason}) to verify the candidate answers.
+Recently, many works~\citep{fu2023complexitybased, zheng2023progressivehint, madaan2023self, paul2023refiner, shinn2023reflexion, welleck2023generating, zhou2023leasttomost, chen2023teaching, zhang2023self} have been proposed to improve the quality of reasoning chains in CoT prompting.
+ComplexCoT~\citep{fu2023complexitybased} selects examples with more steps as in-context examples, while PHP~\citep{zheng2023progressivehint} iteratively uses the previous answers as hints in prompting.
+These aforementioned works can be viewed as \textit{forward reasoning}~\citep{shao2023synthetic, weng2022large}, which starts from the question and generates a reasoning chain to reach the answer.
+Instead of taking a single reasoning chain by greedy decoding, Self-Consistency~\citep{wang2023selfconsistency} samples a diverse set of chains and obtains a set of candidate answers.
+The final answer is then selected by majority voting.

-\textbf{Verifier and Iterative Prompting}.
-Training a task-specific verifier \citep{cobbe2021training, shen2021generate} (which is usually a small language model, e.g., T5 \citep{raffel2020exploring} or DeBERTa \citep{he2021deberta}) to re-rank the candidate answers is another approach to select answers.
-The verifier takes the input question and candidate answers generated by LLMs to predict which one is better.
-Verifiers are also used in language-to-code generation to evaluate the generated programs with their execution results \citep{ni2023lever, li2023making}.
-Though effective, they need to either train an additional verifier, which is computationally expensive; or collect extra human annotation data, which is labor-intensive.
-In contrast, backward reasoning used in this paper for verifying is training-free and requires no additional data collection.
-Recently, iterative prompting methods propose to refine the answer by providing feedback received from LLMs (e.g., Self-Refine \citep{madaan2023self}, REFINER \citep{paul2023refiner}, Reflextion \citep{shinn2023reflexion}, Self-Correct \citep{welleck2023generating}) or program executors (e.g., Self-Debug \citep{chen2023teaching}, Self-Edit \citep{zhang2023self}).